AK7iwi/Python-for-Data-Science/module-00/README.md

 ### II) New built-in functions and methods used
 - `float()`: Built-in function that converts to float type or creates special values
 - `math.isnan()`: Module function that checks if a float is NaN (Not a Number)
-- `is`: Identity operator to check if two variables reference the same object
-- `==`: Equality operator to check if two values are equal

 ### III) New external functions
 No new external functions used.